 The RBI Announcement only Permits a Moratorium

-While the EMI moratorium for COVID-19 is indeed a much-needed relief measure, it’s merely a permission granted by the central bank.
+While the moratorium is indeed a much-needed relief measure, it’s merely a permission granted by the central bank.
 The onus to implement the EMI holiday rests with lending institutions.
 In this regard, qualifying loans taken from the following categories of lenders are eligible for the moratorium.

 - Commercial banks